Shipping and Intermodal Transport Systems

 CPIB is a new container terminal in Buenaventura, currently under construction, characterized by a pile-mounted container yard.
 The high cost of the yard resulted in a relatively small footprint and a dense storage.
 Assessing terminal capacity was a critical part of the due diligence study conducted for a bank consortium.

 Embraport is a green-field container terminal in Santos, based on a concept we developed during our study of a much smaller bulk terminal at the same location.
 The proposed terminal, with 1,100-m berth, 50 ha and 10 STSs, is expected to have capacity of 2.1 million TEUs.
+The terminal was inaugurated in 2013 and currently operated by Dubai Port World.
+Its 2016 throughput was 664,000 TEUs.

 An overall assessment of South Korean ports' development plans was part of our study of a new terminal in Inchon.
 The main development was the New Busan Terminal, South Korea, considered as alternative to further expansion of Busan.
 The plan included the creation of a new harbor based on massive reclamation and dredging.
 Some of this expansion would not be necessary following the development of a new, outer-harbor terminal in Inchon, which is the natural gateway for Seoul the main origin/destination point of South Korea's traffic.